Mass media in Belgium: Television

-Transmission is primary by fiberoptic or coax cable network (DVB-C) or copper telephone line (xDSL).
+Transmission is primary by fiberoptic or coax cable television network (DVB-C) or copper telephone line (xDSL).
 Terrestrial transmission (DVB-T) also exists.
 In terms of television, there were 25 broadcast stations in 1997, and a further 10 repeaters.
 This digital terrestrial network is owned by Norking Belgium.
 Small operators of analog networks exist.
 Satellite transmission (DVB-S) in Flanders, Brussels and Wallonia is operated by Airfield Belgium or Digidream.
 MNO's Proximus and Mobistar offer digital television over mobile phone (DVB-H).
 In 1997, 4.72 million televisions were owned nationwide.

 Public television in Belgium is controlled by the VRT for the Dutch-speaking region (Flanders and Brussels) the RTBF for the French-speaking region (Wallonia and Brussels) and the BRF for the German community in Belgium.
 Numerous private operators exist.
 The main competitors in the Flanders and Brussels regions are VMMa and SBS Belgium.
 VMMa is a joint venture of De Persgroep and Roularta Media Group.
 The main competitors in the Wallonia and Brussels regions are RTL Group and AB Groupe.

 Next to these regional channels, local channels exists.
 E.g. TV Oost and ROB TV.
 In Flanders, VRT channels (Eén, Canvas and Ketnet/OP12) had a combined market share of 42.0% in 2012, VMMa channels (Vtm, 2BE, Vitaya and vtmKzoom) 28.8%, SBS Belgium channels (VIER and VIJF) 10.5% and Concentra (Acht) 0.5%.

 There are numerous public and private media companies that specialise as producer or distributor of channels, content and video services.
 E.g. Studio 100 and Woestijnvis.